Bullying at preschool

 Talking to your child’s preschool about the bullying

-Also, your child needs to know that you’re working on the problem, so make sure that you tell him you’ll talk to the teacher about it.
+Also, your child needs to know that you’re working on the problem, so make sure that you tell your child you’ll talk to the teacher about it.

 Here’s how to work with your child’s preschool teacher to stop bullying: